artefactual/atom-docs/user-manual/administer/settings.rst

 This setting controls how many immediate :term:`child <child record>` descriptions are loaded below the top-level description when users first visit a hierarchical description's :term:`view page`.
+It also controls the number of top-level descriptions that are added to the :term:`hierarchy browser` on first load

-Like the sidebar treeview, for performance reasons AtoM may not load all available descriptions at once, when there are many immediate :term:`children <child record>` below the top-level description in the :term:`archival unit`.
+Like the sidebar treeview, for performance reasons AtoM may not load all available descriptions at once in the full-width treeview, when there are many immediate :term:`children <child record>` below the top-level description in the :term:`archival unit`.
 The default value for this behavior is 50 - meaning, if there are more than 50 immediate children below the parent description, AtoM will add a count of the number of remaining records not immediately displayed to